awsdocs/amazon-s3-userguide/doc_source/storage_lens_console_viewing.md

    Your dashboard always loads for the latest date for which metrics are available\.
 **Note**
 You can’t use your account's root user credentials to view Amazon S3 Storage Lens dashboards\.
 To access S3 Storage Lens dashboards, you must grant the requisite IAM permissions to a new or existing IAM user\.
 Then, sign in with those user credentials to access S3 Storage Lens dashboards\.
-For more information, see [Setting permissions to use Amazon S3 Storage Lens](storage_lens_iam_permissions.md)\.
+For more information, see [Amazon S3 Storage Lens permissions](storage_lens_iam_permissions.md)\.

 ## Understanding your S3 Storage Lens dashboard<a name="storage_lens_console_viewing_dashboard"></a>